StanislawStankiewicz/HackArena2/README.md

 }
 ```

-The `Agent` class extends the `AgentTrait` interface, which defines the agent's
+The `MyAgent` class extends the abstract `Agent` class, which defines the agent's
 behavior.
 The constructor is called when the agent is created, and the
 `nextMove` method is called every game tick to determine the agent's next move.
 The `onGameEnd` method is called when the game ends to provide the final game